rconfig/rConfig-templates/README.md

 ### Options - config:
 Section for configuration options to devices.

 Option specifies line break or carriage return for scripts when send commands to devices.
 Vast majority will be set to *"n"*.
 In some cases, such as Mikrotek, there CLIs require carriage returns to invoke a command *"r"*.
+[EXPERIMENTAL]
 ```sh
 	# Carriage return or NewLine for commands. i.e. MikroTek ssh requires \r.
 Options: 'r' or 'n' (may use rn in future if required)
     linebreak: "n"